-Hogs UNITED is focused on concerns and topics within the areas of diversity and inclusive excellence.
-The mission of this group aligns with one of the university's "Guiding Principles" and will communicate that throughout the Department of Athletics.
-Additional areas of focus include hiring and retention of individuals from marginalized or underserved groups, messaging from Athletics around topics of diversity and inclusion, working in conjunction with the Human Resources Manager and the Title IX Officer, and keeping up with and supporting relevant research on the topics of diversity and inclusion within Athletics.
+Hogs UNITED is focused on concerns and topics within the areas of diversity, equity, inclusive excellence, and belonging.
+Additional areas of focus include hiring and retention of individuals from marginalized or underserved groups, messaging from the Department of Athletics around topics of diversity and inclusion, working in conjunction with the Human Resources Manager and the Title IX Officer, and keeping up with and supporting relevant research on the topics of diversity, equity, inclusive excellence, and belonging within athletic settings.